 Annuity rates, which dictate the income you get, have consistently fallen in recent years, as they are linked to the interest rate on government bonds and central bank rates.
 However, annuities still appeal to those who need a guaranteed income on top of the state pension for example and provide a secure, regular income throughout retirement (which is still taxable).

 Many people make the mistake of taking the annuity rate offered by their current pension provider.
-It is vital to scan the whole marketplace for the best annuity rate as you approach retirement or ask a Financial Adviser to do so for you.
+It is vital to scan the whole marketplace for the best annuity rate as you approach retirement or ask a Financial Advisor to do so for you.

 Flexible access options